ThemeFuse/Unyson-Documentation/helpers/php.rst

     // this will output:
     // <form ... ><input type="text" name="demo" maxlength="10" value=""></form>

+.. _fw-form-customize-errors:

-.. rubric:: Customize errors display
+.. rubric:: Customize errors

 By default the errors are displayed right before the ``<form>`` tag.
 You can display the errors in your own way and cancel the default display.